caesaralpha/tunaiku/README.md

 ![alt text](https://github.com/caesaralpha/tunaiku/blob/master/pic/Slide13.PNG)

 7. Split a json tree having multiple table structures using python
+Answer:
+Actually, I don't get the point of the question.
+So in my script, I just demonstrate how to select component in JSON data.\
+The script can be accessed by [click here!](https://github.com/caesaralpha/tunaiku/blob/master/Tunaiku/j_parse.py) and the input file [click here!](https://github.com/caesaralpha/tunaiku/blob/master/Tunaiku/census-diversity.json)

 8. Get the collections from a mongodb object with a date range filter using python
 example: get the data records for one day in a given table/object in mongodb\